Mo7j/werewords-ar-game/README.md

 - Round timer with quick yes/no/maybe logging
 - Post-round timers for Find Werewolf / Hunt Seer
 - Simple dark theme with glassy cards

+## How the game works
+1) Setup: pick number of players and word difficulty; the app assigns Mayor, Seer, Werewolf, and Villagers.
+2) Role reveal: each player privately views their role in turn.
+3) Secret word: the Mayor draws a word; the Seer can peek; the Werewolf stays in the dark.
+4) Guessing round: start the main timer; Mayor answers with yes / no / maybe while the app logs answers.
+5) After the timer: run the quick Find Werewolf timer; if the Werewolf is caught, run the Hunt Seer timer.
+6) Reset and start a new round with fresh roles/word.

 ## Tech
 - Flutter 3.x + Dart 3.x